-Zoom is an advanced video-conferencing application that is used the world over to manage businesses, offer online education, and even offer healthcare.
+Zoom is an advanced video-conferencing application that is used all over the world to manage businesses, offer online education, and even provide healthcare services.
 You may wonder if Zoom is HIPAA compliant because of how the program works.
-We all know that HIPAA rules are very strict, and you must take a few steps if you want to use HIPAA correctly as a health professional.
-The tips listed below show what can be done if you want to use Zoom properly, and you should avoid any medical office or doctor who does not take the appropriate steps to protect your privacy.
+We all know that HIPAA’s requirements are very strict, and you must take a few steps if you want to use HIPAA correctly as a health professional.
+The tips listed below show what must be done if you want to use Zoom in a HIPAA compliant manner.
+This should also serve as a reminder to avoid any medical office or doctor who does not take the appropriate steps to protect your privacy.

 When you are using Zoom, a unique relationship is created.
-Zoom is considered a business associate of the patient.
-The doctor or health professional is sharing private health information over Zoom, and that makes Zoom the partner of the patient.
-The doctor must ensure that Zoom is doing all that can be done to ensure the privacy of their patients.
-The doctor or medical office must be responsible for the security that patients expect to be provided.
+Zoom is considered a business associate since the doctor or health professional is likely sharing protected health information (PHI) through Zoom.
+This exchange makes Zoom the partner of the covered entity in this situation.
+The healthcare provider must ensure that Zoom is taking all the necessary precautions to ensure the privacy of their patients, but is also responsible for the security that patients expect to be provided.

-Zoom has to meet the requirements of the HIPAA security rule, and they must go through several steps in order to do that.
-Zoom is HIPAA compliant, but they have gone through technical, administrative, and physical steps to ensure that their platform is safe.
-They are providing a confidential service that has the highest levels of integrity and availability.
+Zoom is required to meet all of the HIPAA Security Rule requirements in order to be compliant, including all of the technical, administrative, and physical safeguards which ensure that their platform will keep PHI safe.
+Zoom is providing a confidential service that has the highest levels of integrity and availability.
 HIPAA requires that partners like Zoom provide a quality service that is safe.
-Zoom has met these requirements, and these will continue to meet those requirements they are updating their systems every day.
+Zoom has met these requirements and will continue to meet those requirements as they are updating their systems every day.

 What Did Zoom Actually Do To Meet HIPAA Requirements?

-When you are working with Zoom to get your healthcare, you will sign their Business Associate Agreement that allows them to give you the encryption and security that you need.
+If you are a healthcare provider who is working with Zoom in order to offer healthcare services to your patients, then you must first sign a Business Associate Agreement which allows Zoom to give you the encryption and security that you need.
 You, however, might want to know what else has been done to protect.
 When you sign this agreement, you will get all these security features:

-You can use Zoom at any time to get the medical care that you need because it is safe to use and encrypted properly.
-Zoom HIPAA compliance is important for you because it is the only way you can remain safe while receiving the medical care you need.
-You should ask Zoom to sign a Business Associate Agreement, and you will get HIPAA compliance video conferencing that allows you to meet with specialists, doctors, therapists, and other medical professionals.
+The conclusion of this question is that yes, you can use Zoom to get the medical care that you need because it is safe to use and is properly encrypted.
+Zoom’s dedication to HIPAA compliance is important for you because it is the only way to ensure that you remain safe while receiving the medical care you need through the software.
+Just be sure to check that your healthcare provider has signed a Business Associate Agreement with Zoom, which ensures that you will get HIPAA-compliant video conferencing while meeting with specialists, doctors, therapists, and other medical professionals.